ASzot/Dot-Files/README.md

   * Rebind the caps lock key as another control key `setxkbmap -option caps:ctrl_modifier`
   * Copy the necessary config files `sh ubuntu_pull.sh`
   * Change the path line in ~/.zshrc file to the appropriate home folder.

-## Common Usage
-Here are some common usages of the plugins and configurations for these dot files that I often forget.

-* Working with LaTeX files:
-  * `:LLPStartPreview` begin live preview of `.tex` file.
-* Moving around quickly with vim
-  * ctrl-o, ctrl-i to move forward and backward in file history